-- Thoroughly cleaning the engine - Running the engine for a certain time using special preservative fuel, oil and coolant. - Otherwise preparing the engine for storage (filter changes, lubrication etc.).
+- Thoroughly cleaning the engine - To run the engine for a period of time with preservative fuel, preservative oil and preservative coolant. - Otherwise preparing the engine for storage (filter changes, lubrication, etc.).

 Preservative coolant

 If the engine is to be stored with a full cooling system, use coolant containing 50% glycol by volume.
 Glycol without nitrite-based inhibitor must be used.
 E.g. BASF G48 or BASF D542.